Skip to content Skip to footer navigation

 But CHOICE experts recommend taking great caution when you're buying this product, as many popular brands pose serious safety risks to babies.

-In our lab tests, two-thirds of these products failed key safety requirements
+In our lab tests, over half of these products failed key safety requirements

 Kim Gilmour, CHOICE testing expert